Great Smoky Mountains National Park

 Our third visit on Sunday, November 10, 2024 was just to drive the 11-mile Cades Cove scenic loop.
 South of Townsend, you'll find an enchanting area of the park called Cades Cove.
 It's a valley in the park that is surrounded by mountainous views on all sides.
 The scenic loop is free to drive, and it's a one-way road.
 If you're wanting to do any of the hikes in Cades Cove, or if you plan to park for an extended period of time, you'll need to get your parking pass before you start the loop.
 We didn't park anywhere long enough to need the parking pass, but there's a kiosk location for parking tags right before you begin the scenic loop at Cades Cove Orientation Shelter.

 From what I read, the best time to see black bears is between 6 and 9 am or 5 and 7 pm.
 We did see one from a distance.
 If you do encounter any wildlife, please view them from a safe distance of at least 50 yards away.
 They are wild animals, & you are in their territory and their home.
-We did also see several wild turkeys!
+We almost always see wild turkeys when we are visiting the park!

 Cades Cove was one of my best friend's father's favorite places.
 I thought of him when we were driving the loop, and if you find yourself there, I hope you stop for a moment and think of a kind man and loving father named James who left this Earth too soon.